 Another threat to the species is habitat loss.
 Increasing urbanization has also seen the species suffer from vehicle strikes at an increased rate.
 In some regions gene flow is also being restricted as roads isolate populations.

 -- AD --

 The bobcat regularly features in Native American mythology.

-Bobcats are sometimes referred to as the red lynx or wildcat.
+Bobcats are sometimes referred to as the red lynx, bay lynx, lynx cat or wildcat.